-Art - Still-Life Drawing for Older Adults
+Art - Still-Life Drawing for Older Adults 0 Units 16 lab hours

 This art course is designed especially for older adults who wish to develop or enhance their drawing skills.
 The focus will be on direct observation of still-life compositions and application of the building blocks used by artists to create a work of art.
 Students will develop perceptual skills and apply them to create original still-life drawings from direct observation.
 Drawings will be created by understanding the elements of art, then applying them to create an original still-life drawing.